slsa-framework/slsa/README.md

     cryptographic hash of the artifact, the identity of the system that performed the build, and the top-level source repository (i.e. the one containing the build script).
-*   **[Tamper Resistant]** The build platform generates the provenance and the platform's users cannot falsify it.
+*   **[Authenticated]** Provenance's authenticity and integrity can be verified, such as through a digital signature.
+*   **[Service Generated]** Provenance is generated by the build service itself, as opposed to user-provided tooling running on top of the service.
+*   **[Non-Falsifiable]** Provenance cannot be falsified by the build service's users.
-*   **[Dependencies]** The provenance records all build dependencies, meaning every artifact that was available to the build script.
+*   **[Dependencies]** Provenance records all build dependencies, meaning every artifact that was available to the build script.
 This includes the initial state of the machine, VM, or container of the build worker.

 **[Deploy]** An artifact deployed to a resource meets SLSA 3 if: